AVSimulation/SCANeR-Samples-Pack/README_dev.md

 git push origin GA_Fix_Headlights_Framerate
 ```
 * "origin" points to the GitHub repository
-* after "/" is the name of your branch
+* The last parameter is the name of your branch

 ### Request merge